 Jose Mourinho was the last Manchester United manager to win away at Arsenal in 2017.

-Here are the results of the last ten Premier League matches Manchester United have played at The Emirates since Sir Alex Ferguson retired.
+Here are the results of every Premier League matches Manchester United have played at The Emirates since Sir Alex Ferguson retired.

-United have won just two of these ten matches, with drawing one, and losing six.
+United have won just two of these 12 matches, with drawing one, and losing nine.
 The Emirates has not been a happy ground for United in recent seasons.

-In six different games United have failed to score at the stadium, just twice in the last five league games, Cristiano Ronaldo‘s goal last season.
+In seven different games United have failed to score at the stadium, including in the team’s last league visit, a 2-0 defeat under Ruben Amorim.

 United’s last Premier League win at Arsenal